pablogarciaarevalo/demo-trident/README.md

 > Go to slide 3

-Run the below commands and explain the used Ansible playbook to automate the ONTAP provisioning:
+Run the below commands and explain the Ansible playbook to automate the ONTAP provisioning:

 ```shell
 cd ansible_playbooks/